Development¶

 This creates the Postgres database and sets up tables, integrity rules, and a bunch of other things.

-a Symbols Service webapp that covers uploading and downloading symbols
+Tecken consists of Symbols Service webapp that covers uploading and downloading symbols.

 $ make run